jackyzha0/quartz/content/notes/22-exam-info.md

 - Why is sensing crucial for the concept of Ubiqitious Computing?
 - Identify 5 challenges for the concept of Ubiqitious Computing.
 Provide possible directions for overcoming the identified challenges.
 - Outline the communication beween satellites and receivers for GPSbased localisation.
 Explain the three components of the satellites and how they are used by the receiver.

+> [!INFO] long secario questions: no right or wrong, make your case. descript pros and cons. otline and describe. defend and really explain yours.

 Scenario A - The university wants to track position of people on the campus (e.g. for emergency reasons)
 - You are the contractor or want to get the contract.